 As the world’s third-most-populated country, the United States is considered one of its most developed and powerful.
 But the U.S. is first among the world’s 25 richest countries in its percentage of children living in poverty.
 This is especially true for minority children living in rural communities, where child poverty rates are between 40 and 70 percent.
-It’s a harsh reality: One in every five American children lives in poverty.
+It’s a harsh reality: One in every five American children live in poverty, and one in every three American children of color live in poverty.

-Over the past few years ChildFund has shifted its efforts from basic service provision to a community-based engagement and empowerment approach with a focus on youth agency.
+Over the past few years, ChildFund has shifted its efforts from basic service provision to an approach of parent and community engagement and empowerment, with a focus on youth agency.
 We also recognize the potential in creating positive change for children through restoring cultural values and traditions unique to each of the communities where we work.

-We partner with community-based organizations in North Dakota, South Dakota, Oklahoma, Mississippi and Texas, addressing the specific needs of each area.
+We partner with community-based organizations in South Dakota, Oklahoma, Mississippi and Texas, addressing the specific needs of each area.

 ChildFund has served children in the U.S. since 1952.